-A Power of Attorney1 is a document that allows you to name another person (known as your "attorney") to make decisions and conduct transactions on your behalf.
+A Power of Attorney is a document that allows you to name another person (known as your "attorney") to make decisions and conduct transactions on your behalf.
 While many people think that an "attorney" must be a lawyer, this is not true.
-You can select anyone of legal age, or even a corporation such as a trust company, to serve as your attorney under a Power of Attorney.
+You can select anyone of legal age, or even a trust company, to serve as your attorney under a Power of Attorney.